When Advocacy Becomes Avoidance

 The instinct behind the U.S. Travel statement is familiar.
 Protect the brand.
 Reinforce the message.
 Push back on anything that could create doubt in the minds of international travelers.
 That is understandable.
 It is also insufficient.

 At the core of the statement is a flawed argument.
 It treats criticism as contributing to reputational damage rather than providing a signal of it.
 Civil rights organizations are raising concerns based on their view of current conditions in the United States.
 You can agree or disagree with those views.
 That is a legitimate debate.
 But to frame those concerns as an effort to “undermine” travel crosses a line.
 It shifts the focus away from the substance of the criticism and onto the act of speaking itself.
-That is not strategy.
-It’s deflection.
 And it does nothing to address the underlying issue.

 The travel industry does not need to defend an idealized version of America.
 It needs to help rebuild trust in the real one.
 And that work starts by acknowledging where we stand, not condemning those who point it out.